jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 The SSTableView is a TableView build by a scroll view and a stack view.
 The most common APIs are similar to UITableView.
 In the SSTableView, the developer can embed a ViewController into SSTableViewCell which is impossible in dynamic UITableViewCell.
 Which means it can help the developer to reuse existing ViewControllers in the TableViewCell.

 ##Career Experience

+###Nov 2019 - Now &nbsp;&nbsp;Senior iOS Developer, Commwealth Bank Australia

+**Project:**
+&nbsp;&nbsp;&nbsp;&nbsp;**CommBank app**

+CommBank app is the top one finance app in Australia.

+**Key Tech:** iOS, Swift
+I work in the payment and Apple Pay domain to serve 1.3 million users.

+**Duties and Responsibilities:**

+- Develop new features for the app
+- Working with our team members to build a stable app
+- Review iOS developers' Pull Request

+**Achievements**

+- Developed Apple pay In-App provisioning
+- Developed Payment Redesigned flow.
+- Improve code quality of the project
+- Make API calls more efficient
+- Provided multiple iOS Guild speeches

 ###Nov 2018 - Jul 2019 &nbsp;&nbsp;Senior iOS Developer, Woolworths, BWS
 **Project:**